laneenget/voting-system/Project1/README.md

 We have left getters that should provide access to these fields in their respective classes, which are currently commented out.
 Please uncomment them if you wish to run tests that involve accessing private or protected fields.
 Many of our tests currently rely on using these auto-generated getters.

+For instance, in IRtests, it is imperative to uncomment the getters and setters in the IR Class, Tree Class, Node Class.
+In RunElectionTests, it is important to uncomment the setters in RunElection.
+All of these are located at the bottom of their respective classes.
+It is easiest to re-publicize all methods in the beginning and comment back in related getters and setters for the class the tests are testing.